 9. As has been noted previously, be sure to line up your previously made marks so as to put the innards back in correct position in the metal can.

 10. TESTING: The relay can be bench tested, perhaps before folding over the crimps, using a 12 volt supply and a lamp, but you can just install the relay and see if the bike starts OK.
 The formal bench-test method I had in a short section here was confusing to folks, so I removed it.
-If you want to test the relay for anti-start, after the alternator is spinning you can unplug the thin black wire female connector at the starter solenoid, and use a test lamp on that wire, to ground.
-Pressing the start button, engine running at reasonable idle RPM (1000+?), should NOT light up the test lamp; ....but the test lamp should light up, key in, ignition on, engine not started, button pressed.
+If you want to test the relay for anti-start, after the alternator is spinning you can unplug the thin black wire female connector at the starter solenoid.
+Then use a test lamp on that wire, with the test lamp other connection to ground (earthing to the metal of the motorcycle).
+Pressing the start button, engine running at reasonable idle RPM (1000+), should NOT light up the test lamp; ....but the test lamp should light up, key in, ignition on, engine not started, button pressed.

 THIS SECTION IS FOR NERDY TECHNICAL TYPES:

 The transistor is a PNP silicon type, probably a type BC213B or similar, with the emitter connected to relay pin 15, thence going to the ignition switch (and GEN lamp).
 NOT modified, the Base of the transistor goes to the potentiometer wiper, one end of potentiometer to the transistor emitter, other end of the potentiometer goes to pin D+, which goes to the small diodes and voltage regulator and lamp.